Flow Training & Certifications – Overview

 FCT … €450

-You must be an FCC in good standing to take this course and it includes another half-day of Flow content plus another half-day live, online, FCT-led workshop; and, you must complete 2 to 5 co-trainings with a full-fledged FCT to become an FCT (as determined by your FCT)…
+You must be an FCC in good standing to take this course and it includes another two hours of Flow video content plus another half-day live, online, FCT-led workshop; and, you must complete 5 co-trainings with a full-fledged FCT to become an FCT (as determined by your FCT).

 FCP – Flow Certified Professional